RobinTail/express-zod-api/README.md

 ## Nested routes

-Suppose you want to assign both `/v1/path` and `/v1/path/subpath` routes to Endpoints:
+Suppose you want to assign both `/v1/path` and `/v1/path/subpath` routes with Endpoints:

 ```typescript
 import { Routing } from "express-zod-api";